Skip Navigation

 Social engineering

 Users can and will continue making mistakes that lead to data loss.
-We’ll continue to see social engineering and phishing attacks, but we’ll likely see more complexity there as social engineers make greater use of artificial intelligence (AI) technologies.
+We’ll continue to see social engineering and phishing attacks, but we’ll likely see more complexity there as social engineers make greater use of AI and similar technologies.

-After all, social engineering is all about crafting messages and sending legitimate-sounding emails that lure victims into clicking on a link.
+After all, social engineering requires crafting messages and sending legitimate-sounding emails that lure victims into clicking on a link.
 Instead of the typical “password reset” or “mailbox full” scams, AI will allow threat actors to become more sophisticated with their messages.

 The future of cybersecurity: Trends, threats, and more